ewenme/fplinear/readme.md

 fplinear
 ================

-Exploring linear programming techniques in R for optimising fantasy football squads.
+Exploring techniques in a linear programming space, in R, for optimising fantasy football squads.

 Inspired by: